-31 Almost all preparers were not in favour of including this information in the notes of the financial statements - but should be provided in the management commentary instead - from a cost/benefit perspective as they do not share the view that it would be more useful, relevant or reliable if audited.
-One of them noting that putting the information in the management commentary would not make such a big difference.

-32 Users noted that currently, information about the business strategy is included in the management commentary.
+- Almost all preparers were not in favour of including the information in the notes of the financial statements instead the information should be provided in the management commentary from a cost/benefit perspective.
+They did not share the view that it would be more useful, relevant or reliable if audited.
+One of them noting that putting the information in the management commentary would not make such a big difference. - 34 Users noted that currently, information about the business strategy is included in the management commentary.
 They added that reliability and auditability of the information in M&As should not depend on the circumstances.
 As the process of consolidation develops new or different information might appear but the information disclosed should be reliable.